- A candidate looking for yacht crew career consultancy service

-- A candidate looking for a chef training or/and consultancy service for the international yacht industry.
+- A candidate looking for a private chef career consultancy service.

-- A client or prospective client looking to fill an yacht interior position; or looking for a yacht decoration consultancy and/or yacht interior and galley equipment consultancy service
+- A client or prospective client looking for a consultancy service to chose the right chef and stewardess for their yacht; or looking for a yacht galley design consultancy and/or yacht interior and galley equipment consultancy service

 - Just visiting our website